R-Tuning: Instructing Large Language Models to Say `I Don't Know': Experimental Settings

 \subsection{Implementation}

 We choose OpenLLaMA-3B \citep{openlm2023openllama}, LLaMA-7B, and LLaMA-13B \citep{touvron2023llama} as the base models in our experiments.
-We use LMFlow\footnote{\url{https://github.com/OptimalScale/LMFlow}}~\citep{diao2023lmflow} to conduct instruction tuning, setting epoch to $1$ and learning rate to $2e^{-5}$.
-The batch size is $4$ and the temperature is $0$.
+We use LMFlow\footnote{\url{https://github.com/OptimalScale/LMFlow}}~\citep{diao2023lmflow} to conduct instruction tuning, setting epoch to $1$, learning rate to $2e^{-5}$, and batch size to 4.
 All the experiments are implemented on Nvidia A100-40GB GPUs.